vdtlv/portfolio/content/fitmost/onboarding/index.md

 ### Second Onboarding Version

-Based on follow-up user testing, we focused the second version on job stories — specific use cases like “trying new studios nearby” or “training with flexibility.”
+Based on follow-up user testing, we focused the second version on job stories – specific use cases like “trying new studios nearby” or “training with flexibility.”
+Slightly highlighted how point system works and its benefits behind ordinary way of booking.

-We also added a job story block to reinforce the message even after onboarding — a lightweight solution that didn’t require deep development.

 {{< media/video src="/images/onboarding-2.mp4" type="video/mp4" loop="true" muted="true" autoplay="true" controls="false" caption="Second onboarding">}}

-> [add more: how these job stories were presented visually, and how users responded to them]
+We also added a job story block to reinforce the message even after onboarding – a lightweight solution that didn’t require deep development.

 ## Solution 2: Surfacing Subscription Value Throughout the Experience